pycom/pycom-documentation/chapter/tutorials/lopy/537-rn2483-to-lopy.md

 # RN2483 to LoPy

-This example show how to send data between a Microchip RN2483 and LoPy via raw LoRa.
+This example shows how to send data between a Microchip RN2483 and a LoPy via raw LoRa.

 ### RN2483